cauegoncalves/ApiJobInterview/README.md

 # Interview - Technical Assignment - Caue Gonçalves dos Santos #

 This project was created to answer a technical assignment for a IT company based on Netherlands.
-The purpose of the project was to show my skills as a Senior Software Engineer and how I would build a testable and maintanable software using design and architecture best practices.
+The purpose of the project was to present my skills as a Senior Software Engineer and how I would build a testable, maintanable and scalable application using design and architecture best practices.

 * The [Assignment](docs/assignment.pdf)